 So, quality assurance is a set of processes for ensuring that a product responds to the best quality standards.
 The main criteria for the product’s external and internal quality are efficiency, functionality, usability, portability, reliability, and maintainability.

-Why Quality Assurance is Essential for Software Development and Testing
+Why QA Testing is Essential for Software Development

 Software development and testing are complex processes.
 There are many details to take into account and a lot of room for error.
 It’s easy to miss issues like tech debt, security issues, redundant functionality, or duplication.
 Without software QA, developers and testers would be too caught up in short-term tasks.
 The product will end up being dangerous and inefficient.